 “SPP” means the Southwest Power Pool of the North American Electric Council, and successor organizations having responsibility for the security and coordination of transmission of electric energy and the establishment or rules, procedures, Protocols and other restrictions or limitations concerning the transmission of Energy from the Facilities.

-“Transaction” means any arrangement with any party, including EPMI, for the sale of any Product but shall not include sales by MDEA to the Cities by either City to the other, or sales by the Cities to supply their Native Load.
+“Transaction” means any arrangement with any party, including EPMI, for the purchase or sale of any Product but shall not include sales by MDEA to the Cities by either City to the other, or sales by the Cities to supply their Native Load.

 Article II